 The Department of Politics and Public Administration and Faculty of Law at HKU are consistently ranked among the top in Asia and worldwide.
 Becoming an HKU Government and Laws student means having access to over 100 international experts on law and/or politics, many of whom conduct state-of-the-art research into how societies should be organised and governed.

-Tuition fees for the first four years of studies will be the same as the standard fees for other undergraduate programmes (the fee for 2017-2018 was HK$42,100 per year).
+Tuition fees for the first four years of studies will be the same as the standard fees for other undergraduate programmes (the fee for 2019-2020 is HK$42,100 per year).
 For the optional year(s) of studies for the LLB, tuition fees will be set at a level higher than the standard fees.

 We are here to assist with your enquiries: email@example.com